khachoang1412/AoI_slottedALOHA_energyHarvesting/README.md

 This repository contains the Matlab numerical routines of the paper:

 [1] K.-H. Ngo, G. Durisi, A. Munari, and F. Lazaro, and A. Graell i Amat, "Timely status updates in slotted ALOHA networks with energy harvesting," submitted to IEEE Transactions on Communications, Apr.
 2024.
+URL: [https://arxiv.org/pdf/2404.18990](https://arxiv.org/pdf/2404.18990)

 and of a simplified setting reported in its short version presented at Globecom 2023:

 [2] K.-H. Ngo, G. Durisi, A. Graell i Amat, A. Munari, and F. Lazaro, “Age of information in slotted ALOHA with energy harvesting,” in IEEE Global Communications Conference (Globecom), Kuala Lumpur, Malaysia, Dec.
 2023.
-URL: [https://research.chalmers.se/publication/537484/file/537484_Fulltext.pdf](https://research.chalmers.se/publication/537484/file/537484_Fulltext.pdf).
+URL: [https://arxiv.org/pdf/2310.00348](https://arxiv.org/pdf/2310.00348).

 Please cite the aforementioned papers if you use this code.